Palestine boost Asian Cup knockout hopes after draw with UAE

 Every touch of the ball by a Palestinian player was cheered and every time the UAE held possession the unabashedly partisan crowd loudly booed.

-Palestine enjoyed some early possession but the UAE soon settled into a rhythm and began attacking the Palestinian goal.
+Palestine enjoyed some early possession, but the UAE soon settled into a rhythm and began attacking the Palestinian goal.
 Their efforts bore fruit in the 23rd minute when Sultan Adil scored from a free header.
 The stadium fell silent for a moment until a small contingent of Emirati fans began singing.

-Not to be deterred, the rest of the crowd picked up again and urged the Palestinian team to push for a goal and when a Oday Dabbagh was hauled down in UAE’s box 12 minutes later, the crowd jumped up and pointed to the penalty spot.
+Not to be deterred, the rest of the crowd picked up again and urged the Palestinian team to push for a goal and when Oday Dabbagh was hauled down in UAE’s box 12 minutes later, the crowd jumped up and pointed to the penalty spot.

 The referee’s dismissal of the appeals was not taken well by the crowd, who willed him on to run a VAR check.

-When a penalty was subsequently awarded to Palestine and Khalifa Al Hammadi was shown a red card, the stadium stood up to applaud the decision.
+When a penalty was subsequently awarded to Palestine and Khalifa al-Hammadi was shown a red card, the stadium stood up to applaud the decision.

 Tamer Sayem failed to convert from the spot and the first half ended with UAE still in the lead.

-There was no let up in cheering during half-time, especially when the intro to the song Dammi Falastini blared from the PA.
+There was no let up in cheering during half-time, especially when the intro to the song Dammi Filastini (My Blood is Palestinian) blared from the PA.

 The crowd was up on its dancing feet and singing along to the chorus – they were all Palestinian for one night.